 Dr Rebekah Humphreys

 Dr Rebekah Humphreys BA, MA, PhD.
-Associate of the Higher Education Academy
+Fellow of the Higher Education Academy

 Lecturer in Philosophy

 Rebekah completed her BA, MA, and PhD at Cardiff University.
 Before teaching at TSD, Rebekah worked at Cardiff University, University of Wales, Newport, and Bangor University.

 She also taught A Level Philosophy for Cardiff and the Vale College, and continues to work as a Philosophy Tutor for the Royal Institute of Philosophy, delivering philosophy in further education colleges.